nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 Setup your Azure Vnet and Subnets
 Setup your Azure Network Security Group for inbound traffic Explore Nginx for Azure
-Deploy an Nginx for Azure instance
+Deploy an Nginx for Azure instance / enable logging Test Nginx for Azure welcome page
-Create an initial Nginx configuration for testing

 <br/>

-### Lab 2 - UbuntuVM/Docker / Windows VM / Cafe Demo Deployment
+### Lab 2 - Ubuntu VM/Docker / Windows VM / Cafe Demo Deployment

 - Overview
 In this lab, you will deploy an Ubuntu VM, and configure it for a Legacy web application.
 You will deploy a Windows VM.
 You will configure Nginx for Azure to proxy and load balance these backends.